 Eventually, the lack of sunlight will be the demise of your weeds and will stop weed seeds from developing.

 Mix this strong alcohol with some water and put your new organic herbicide in a spray bottle.

 The vodka to water ratio depends on how stubborn your undesired plants are.

 Spray the nasty weeds and watch as they dry out.

 Be advised – this method works best on sun-loving invasive plants.

-If you are dealing with another weed variety which you can’t recognise, you might want to book professional weed removal services instead.
+If you are dealing with another weed variety which you can’t recognise, you might want to book professional garden clearance services instead.